-10. The sport jet unit is equipped with an overheat warning system.
-The warning horn sounds when engine temperature is too high.
+9. Your sport jet unit is equipped with overheat and low oil level warning systems.
+The warning horn sounds when the engine temperature is too high or when the oil level in the reservoir is low.
 If the alarm sounds immediately reduce engine speed to idle and stop the engine.
-Have the engine checked by your dealer.
-Running the motor while overheated will cause damage to it.
+If the problem is low oil, replenish as necessary.
+If the alarm continues to sound, have the engine checked by your dealer.
+Running the engine while overheated will cause damage to it.